Students Working Against Tobacco

 According to Tina Rosenberg, on pages 66–82 of her book Join the Club, the information about tobacco-industry propaganda and manipulation of youth (such as the Joe Camel ad campaign) to get them hooked on tobacco was the most effective PR tool in Florida's SWAT campaign.
 She goes on to describe how SWAT was gradually defanged after Jeb Bush became governor and the legislature began to cut funding.
 The current campaign, managed by Florida's Department of Health, uses only the information that has been found to be less effective in reducing teen smoking.

 On page 75, Rosenberg describes research by RTI International showing that only two beliefs actually correlate with lower teen smoking: 1) cigarette companies lie, and 2) cigarette companies try to get youth to start smoking.
 On page 78, she notes that the "tobacco industry gave its approval to themes of addictiveness, health effects, and social costs because they were the proven failures.
 The states probably agreed to them at the time [of the Master Settlement Agreement] because they didn't know better."

 Other such programs exist, though sometimes with a variation in name, in states including Michigan, New York and Oklahoma.

+SWAT conducts school- and community-based advocacy campaigns which address e-cigarettes and youth marketing such as the statewide “Not A Lab Rat” initiative.